geniuscarrier/webpack-angular-es6/README.md

 #Webpack Angular ES6
-A boilerplate for writing moduler Angular 1.X in ES6 using Webpack.
+A boilerplate for writing modular Angular 1.X in ES6 using Webpack.

 ##Quick start